 - Herpes zoster can present as pain before the typical vesicles appear on the skin.
 It is the skin that is tender rather than deeper structures.

 - Subphrenic abscess or even gas after laparotomy or, more often, laparoscopy.
 Again pain may be referred to the shoulder.

 - A rare condition is Fitz-Hugh and Curtis syndrome.
 There is inflammation of the liver capsule associated with genital tract infection.
-It is said to occur in up to one fourth of patients with pelvic inflammatory disease.
+It can occur in 4-27% of patients with pelvic inflammatory disease.
 Classically it presents as sharp, pleuritic RUQ pain but signs of salpingitis can be absent.

 The last trimester of pregnancy gives added problems.
 Minor elevations of liver enzymes may precede life-threatening disease, such as acute fatty liver of pregnancy (AFLP) or a syndrome of late pregnancy with Haemolysis, Elevated Liver enzyme levels, Low Platelet count (HELLP).

 Pre-eclampsia, HELLP syndrome, and AFLP form a spectrum of disease that ranges from mild symptoms to severe life-threatening multiorgan dysfunction.
 They have been shown to be the primary causes of severe hepatic dysfunction during pregnancy.